Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/handout.md

 That is useful, but incomplete.

-This handout goes one level deeper by clarifying that the SignWriting ecosystem is already a functioning technical environment with identifiable stewardship, accumulated assets, and visible continuity responsibilities.
+The SignWriting ecosystem is already a functioning technical environment with identifiable stewardship, accumulated assets, and visible continuity responsibilities.

 That shift matters because it changes the institutional question.